martin-de-boer/m5_sensorhub/README.md

 - 4 I2C cables

 ### Wiring up
-- Put the Atom display on the Atom PoE module.
+- Put the AtomS3 display on the Atom PoE module.
 - Connect the I2C hub to the Atom PoE module via an I2C cable.
 - Now connect the 3 different sensor modules to the I2C hub via I2C cables.

 _image will be inserted later_

 ## Installation
 To install the board in the Arduino IDE, follow this tutorial: [Quick Start AtomS3 in Arduino IDE](https://docs.m5stack.com/en/quick_start/atoms3/arduino)
 Also install the following libraries in the Arduino IDE (using the _Sketch_ &rarr; _Include Library_ &rarr; _Manage Libraries_ menu):
 - M5AtomS3
 - Adafruit SGP30 Sensor